aoalmighty/unifyID/README.md

 The second difficulty I had was to encrypt the images.
 As I had spent many hours learning as I progress through the challenge, there was little time left.
 I resorted to opensource of which the built in encryption was used "dataUsingEncoding(NSUTF8StringEncoding)"

 I found this challenge very interesting as I have learnt a lot through the process.
 I will continue to learn and hope to be able to contribute significantly to unifyID.

+Future ideas:

+-More intuitive UI/UX
+-Face Detection (image recognition)

+I am sure that if I had more time, I can enhance the application.

 Thank you for taking the time to read and examine my work.